 That said, you do need to be careful about which system you pick.
 Budget laptops tend to make some sacrifices where the expensive options don't, so be sure to make sure that the system you're interested in can do what you need it to before buying.

-There are certain features that are less common in budget laptops, and Thunderbolt 3 is one of them.
+Certain features are less common in budget laptops, and Thunderbolt 4 is one of them.
 Plenty of budget laptops offer USB-C support, but only some provide Intel's Thunderbolt 4 spec.
 This is changing, however, and future budget laptops are more likely to include it.
 Good Thunderbolt 3 ports are just as good, too, so look out for them.

-Some do, some don't.
+Some do, and some don't.
 The models that prioritize portability tend to offer a little more, and you'll want to skip a dedicated graphics chip if you want the most battery life.
 The MacBook Air M1 is amazingly efficient, offering close to 20 hours of battery life.

 However, you can find plenty of budget systems that offer a full workday and beyond on a single charge.
-In some cases, an option like the Asus ZenBook 13 UX333 offers better battery life than many laptops that cost a few hundred dollars more.
+In some cases, budget laptops offer better battery life than many laptops that cost a few hundred dollars more.
 Many Chromebooks also offer impressive battery life thanks to how lightweight the software is.

 Definitely, but as with battery life or specific ports, you'll need to pick and choose the right laptop.
 A good display will need to be a key component of the laptop, as color accuracy and contrast can be some areas where savings can be made on certain systems.

-AMD's release of the Ryzen 4000 line of CPUs has shaken up the budget laptop space, and since then AMD has released the Ryzen Ryzen 6000 range and, just recently, the Ryzen 7000 series.
+AMD's release of the Ryzen 4000 line of CPUs shook up the budget laptop space, and since then AMD has released the Ryzen Ryzen 6000 range and, just recently, the Ryzen 7000 series.
 In short, the fastest machines we've tested that aren't based on Intel's 45-watt powerhouse CPUs have been running AMD, and that's a major advance.
-Intel is still a far more dominant force in the laptop space with a wider range of options available, but as far as the CPUs that go into budget — and even premium thin and light — laptops, Ryzen 4000 rules the performance roost.
+Intel is still a far more dominant force in the laptop space with a wider range of options available, but as far as the CPUs that go into budget — and even premium thin and light — laptops, Ryzen chips rule the performance roost.
 That's changing, though, as Intel's 12th-gen Alder Lake CPUs make their way into budget machines even as Intel's 13th-gen Raptor Lake CPUs have been introduced.